Image: AI generated

 - Frontend: React

-- Database: SQLite (file DB, usable without installation)
+- Database: SQLite (file DB, so no installation needed)

 Features:

 Keep the frontend simple.
-Show everything on one page.
+Everything visible on one page.

 AI starts working.
-It autonomously proceeds with file creation, package installation, and code writing.
+File creation, package installation, and code writing proceed autonomously.
 Approve when permission prompts appear.

-Once complete, start the server and check in the browser.
+When complete, run the server and check in the browser.

 Open http://localhost:8080 in the browser.
-Try adding, completing, and deleting todos.
+Try adding to-dos, marking them complete, and deleting them.

 Step 2: Add Feature — Priority

 Check in the browser.
-Try adding a todo with a selected priority.
+Add a to-do with a priority selected.

-- Highlight with red background when past due
+- Highlight with red background when past deadline

 Check in the browser.
-See if a todo set to yesterday’s deadline shows with a red background.
+See if a to-do set with yesterday’s deadline shows a red background.

 Step 4: Add Feature — Search

 Check in the browser.
-Add several todos then type a search term to see filtering.
+Add several to-dos and enter search terms to see filtering in action.

 Step 5: Create CLAUDE.md

-Record the state of the project you just built.
+Record the current state of the project you just built.

 Create a CLAUDE.md file for this project.
 Include project overview, run commands, directory structure, and feature list.

-Open the generated CLAUDE.md and read it.
-When you say “continue where we left off” in a new session tomorrow, this file becomes AI’s memory.
+Open and read the generated CLAUDE.md.
+When you “pick up where we left off” in a new session tomorrow, this file becomes AI’s memory.

 Step 6: Create requirements.md

-Create this yourself.
-Don’t ask Claude Code — open requirements.md in a text editor and write the following.
+Create it yourself.
+Don’t ask Claude Code — open requirements.md in a text editor and write:

 - Edit directly in terminal: